 Youth Facilitating for Change (YFC) is an intensive, six-week paid training program which trains and certifies youth as peer facilitators.
 Graduated YFC Facilitators will have worked to develop the skills necessary to lead dialogue around important issues in their communities, uplift the voices of those seldom heard, as well as represent their own ideas and narratives in a meaningful way through workshops and community conversations.

-This year, the program ran July 1st to August 16th with 19 youth aged 14-16, employed twenty hours per week, funded through the City of Providence, Office of Economic Opportunity.
+Last year, the program ran July 1st to August 16th with 19 youth aged 14-16, employed twenty hours per week, funded through the City of Providence, Office of Economic Opportunity.
 The first several weeks of the program involves facilitation training while the middle weeks of the program saw YFC Facilitators leading social justice-informed, dialogue-based workshops for peers and adults in job training programs, nonprofits and agencies.
 The youth also participated in Project RESPECT leadership camp for a final week of intensive training.